LanguageDrivenDesign/.github/profile/README.md

 20. **Simplifying Complexities With Language:**
     * The language should be designed to simplify complexities and make intricate processes more understandable and manageable.

+21. **Language Closure is Essential:**
+    * At LDD, we aim to maintain the language as small and closed as possible.
+By adopting the concept of "closure" from mathematics, we avoid introducing unnecessary terms or concepts into the language.
+This means that the language should evolve only with deliberate and necessary additions, ensuring it remains precise, simple, and free from unnecessary complexity.
+This closure approach helps us keep the language clear, focused, and effective.

 ## Conclusion 🎉